UCF Knights: Club sports

 The University of Central Florida, through the Recreation and Wellness Center and the student government, also fields a number of club sports of varying degrees of competitiveness, though most compete only with other teams from the southeastern part of the country.
 These sports are funded by the university's student government association.
 The club sports include bass fishing, badminton, bowling, running, cycling, fencing, golf, equestrian, esports, ice hockey, judo, jiu-jitsu, kiteboarding, lacrosse, paintball, racquetball, rugby, sailing, swimming, surfing, table tennis, taekwondo, team handball, tennis, triathlon, ultimate frisbee, men's volleyball, water polo, water skiing, wheelchair basketball, and wrestling.

 Ice hockey

-UCF's ice hockey team was founded in 1997 and competes in College Hockey South in Division II of the Amateur Athletic Union.
+UCF's ice hockey team was founded in 1997 and competes in College Hockey South in Division III of the American Collegiate Hockey Association.
 The team plays its home games at the Orlando Ice Den in Maitland, Florida.
 Former head coach Sean Weaver led the Knights to eight consecutive national tournament appearances, and placed 3rd in the 2007–08 and 2010–11 seasons.
-The team's current head coach is Anthony Mariani.
+The team's current head coach is Chris Brewster.